ryansenn/torchless/README.md

 Torchless is an LLM inference engine built from scratch.
 It currently runs the full [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-v0.1) on CPU for local text generation.

 The goal of this project is achieving maximum inference speed and supporting advanced architectures like [Mixture of Experts](https://mistral.ai/news/mixtral-of-experts).
-Torchless has custom implementations of tensors, tokenizer and Mistral transformer architecture, all  tested against Hugging Face references.
+Torchless implements its own tensors, tokenizer and Mistral transformer architecture, all  tested against Hugging Face references.
 I aim to keep the project's code clear and lightweight as to serve as an educational reference to how a modern LLM runs.

 ## Running